- A Customer Satisfaction Score (CSAT) is the primary metric used to learn how your target audience feels about the service/product you provide.

 Over 90% of companies now offer digital support, so if your company only uses calls or email for customer support, it's best to introduce more modern digital channels.

 Communication channels for customers have changed a lot over the years.
 Avenues like email, phone contacts, live chat, contact forms, cobrowsing and social media will prove helpful in making you more accessible to your customers.
 Taking advantage of any of these is a good idea, but state of-the-art customer support technology, like in-app calls and cobrowsing, is especially beneficial.
 It also helps you stand apart from your competitors since so few companies leverage it.

-When you can provide complete attention to these modern communication channels, it will be easier for your customer service agents to provide faster and more consistent customer feedback.
-Consistent service is the critical factor responsible for influencing your CSAT score.
+Digital channels also make it easier for your customer support agents to provide faster and more consistent customer support, which is one of the most critical factors when it comes to influencing your CSAT score.

 Each customer has their own personal preferences and queries.
 As a business, you should have the ability to engage multiple customers in their preferred method of communication.
 Some people view text messaging as a comfortable, safe and enjoyable form of communication.
 Others prefer the real-time support that cobrowsing and video calling provides.

 Therefore, companies have the opportunity to significantly improve customer satisfaction scores when implementing a solid, comprehensive customer support flow that gives every customer what they want.
-With special attention placed on this, customer retention is more achievable.
+You can really influence customer retention positively by paying special attention to this.

 With features that allow customers to speak to agents instantly and cobrowse within the app they're working in, your agents will be better equipped to provide a solution for even the most unique problems faced by customers.

 Blueprints are essential for formalizing and standardizing procedures and workflows so everyone is on the same page.
 Whether that relates to ticket escalation strategies or follow up with users, putting things down on paper is always a helpful exercise.